Route 66: How We Made the Maps

 It’s a matter of orientation

-The nature of the route meant the route would be travelling almost in a horizontal line across the states as it travels west.
+The nature of the journey meant the route would be travelling in almost a horizontal line across the states as it travels west.
 The only complications being Illinois where it heads more south west and Kansas which is a tiny dogleg into the far south east of the state.
-The maps would on the whole be a map of each state with the route progressing from east to west.
+The maps would cover each state with the route progressing from east to west.
 To ensure the reader sees the direction of travel we would need to include arrows to the route.

 Due to the route crossing the page in such a narrow band there was enough empty space available on the page spread that I had initial thoughts of including small city maps.
 These would have been for the main hubs of Chicago, Los Angeles, St Louis and Albuquerque but as the project continued it became apparent that this was not a practical guide and was not critical to the reader.
 It also would have taken more time and therefore more cost.
-The sights which appeared in some cities were also positioned outside of the city enough to be shown on the maps away from the city symbol.
+Interestingly, the majority of city sights were found on the outskirts and were able to be included on the main map.

 As we were not including the city maps we had a lot of space to fill.
-One suggestion was a secondary list of the slights along the route shown with a page reference to assist in cross referencing to the pages in the forthcoming chapter.
-What soon became apparent was the labels on the map were strong enough to include these page numbers and it was clearly just filling space.
-An idea late in the project was later brought into the page, the music playlist.
-This means the maps could shrink down a little to allow space.
+One suggestion was a secondary list of the sights along the route shown with a page reference to assist in cross referencing to pages in the forthcoming chapter.
+What soon became apparent was the labels on the map were able include these page numbers and any repetition was just filling space.

 Gutters